Paperspace/Docs/data/data-overview/private-datasets-repository/storage-providers.md

 From within a new or existing S3 bucket, you'll need to edit the CORS configuration so your data can be viewed within Gradient.

 As a best practice you should create a dedicated user identity and access key/secret key pair for accessing the bucket.
-You should also set a restricted access policy on this user identity so that is is limited to working only with the contents of the bucket.
+You should also set a restricted access policy on the user identity so it is limited this bucket.

 **Assign CORS Rules**